Maverick7274/circlepe-assignment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Preferred Package Manager

+I've used [`pnpm`](https://pnpm.io/) as the preferred package manager for the project as it is faster than [`npm`](https://docs.npmjs.com/cli/v10) and [`yarn`](https://classic.yarnpkg.com/en/).

 ## The Approach

+The animations and the design was made in a [Figma Project](https://www.figma.com/proto/dsAjYtJma8Nnpoxd8VuUii/Untitled?page-id=0:1&node-id=1-57&node-type=FRAME&viewport=2073,400,0.2&t=7drkJlj6sjbV83Ao-1&scaling=min-zoom&content-scaling=fixed), sent by the CirclePe team.
+I've tried to make the project as close to the design as possible.

+I choose to scroll through the different pages

 I've followed a simple approach where I try and make almost every component and setting reusable and scalable, which is the main point of using a Virtual DOM library like React.